bobgreenshields/rivers-of-blood/5e/powers/Spirit Of Khorne.md

 ### Summary

+- 20 temp HP
+- one round to transform with no actions but gain temp HP at start of round
 - two attacks
 - +1d6 fire damage
-- 20 temp HP
 - 30 ft aggro rad
-- DC 15 Cha save at start of each turn
+	- DC 12 Cha save at start of pc's turn
 	- move to engage
 	- make melee attack
-- on save
+- save ends until next person possessed
-	- can exit aggro radius
-	- disadv attacking others whilst in radius
 - when host killed 1 round to possess willing host in 60ft

 ### Description